-In today’s article, I’m going to address 17 factors for on-page SEO (e.g. optimizing your website for search engines).
+In today’s article, I’m going to address 17 factors that need to be part of your on-page SEO audit checklist (e.g. optimizing your website for search engines).

 1. Title Tags

 Your title tags tell Google what your pages are about, and they are one of the most important SEO factors.

 Here’s what we check for when reviewing title tags:

 - Are your title tags unique on all pages?

 - Do your title tags include well-researched keywords?

 - Are your title tags well-written (e.g. not over-optimized)?

 - Are your title tags the appropriate length?
 (We aim for 50-65 characters)